One Flew South

 * Click here for rating key

-One Flew South Restaurant Review: This contemporary dining nook at one of the world's busiest airports features a welcoming sushi bar and comfortable table seating.
-A small exterior space alludes to a Southern institution: the outdoor dining patio.
-Chef Duane Nutter had helmed the establishment since its inception, but he has left the restaurant.
-Well-made signature cocktails, such as the Georgia Bellini, enliven perusing the menu.
+One Flew South Restaurant Review: It's easy to miss this contemporary dining nook at one of the world's busiest airports.
+You'll find a welcoming sushi bar and comfortable table seating within, and there’s a "patio" designed to suggest one of the South's favorite restaurant features: outdoor dining.
+Jared Hall, previously sous chef, has replaced former chef Duane Nutter.
+At One Flew South since 2008, Hall may leave the menu he's had a hand in with only an occasional tweak.
+Signature cocktails, such as the Georgia Bellini, enliven perusing the menu.
 Come simply for sushi or sashimi and a glass or two of good Junmai saké before winging off to Japan or Korea.
-Lots of Asian influences permeate the menu.
-Chicken noodle soup is made with homemade chicken stock, super-thin buckwheat noodles and crunchy vegetables and has the delicate aroma of five-spice powder, and there’s a smoky lentil soup, too.
+Chicken noodle soup is made with homemade chicken stock and local Springer Mountain chicken, super-thin buckwheat noodles and crunchy vegetables and emits the delicate aroma of five-spice powder, and there’s a smoky lentil soup, too.
 We recommend the grilled scallops with collard greens; a double order would make a rich, satisfying main dish.
 Pork belly appears in an appetizer as a slider as well as a main course, the latter underpinned with a fine parsnip purée.
 Banana pudding with homemade vanilla wafers is piled into a Mason jar.
 The extensive wine list includes, besides the aforementioned saké offerings, a wide representation of the world’s fruit of the vine.